-The grease (aluminum) filters should be removed and cleaned often, at least once a month.
-You can order replacement grease filters (PN 4358853) from your nearest authorized Roper dealer.
+The grease filters should be removed and cleaned often, at least once a month.

-If your microwave hood combination is installed to recirculate air, the charcoal filter should be installed.
-The charcoal filter cannot be washed.
-For best performance, we recommend that you replace charcoal filters every six to twelve months.
-You can order replacement charcoal filters (PN 4359416) from your nearest authorized Roper dealer.
+NOTE: If your microwave hood combination is installed to recirculate air, the charcoal filter (available from your authorized service company, Part No. 4359416) should be installed.
+The charcoal filter cannot be cleaned and should be replaced every 6 to 12 months.